 The in-house team at Workiva says sometimes changes are needed in the tagging of prior periods when there are changes in accounting definitions, the nature of reported items, or in published guidance.
 But inconsistent tagging makes it more difficult for investors (and the SEC) to compare data.

 6. Do we really need to use a custom tag instead of a standard one?

 Although custom tags are allowed, ensure you have a process in place to only use custom tags if a standard tag is not available.
 While custom tags might seem more accurate, they can significantly affect data quality and comparability.

-Ideally, you should be able to file a 10-K, proxy statement, and other disclosures on a deadline without having to worry about XBRL mistakes.
-That only happens when you’ve prioritized your XBRL process, not when it’s merely an afterthought.
+Ideally, you should be able to file a 10-K, proxy statement and other disclosures on a deadline without having to worry about XBRL mistakes.
+That only happens when you’ve prioritised your XBRL process, not when it’s merely an afterthought.